chiragdhamija/Distributed-Google-File-System/README.md

 - Basic file locking (multiple reads and single update)
 - Report
 - Presentation
+- Hierarchical namespace for files, flat namespace for chunks
+- Chunk Locations
+  - Kept in memory, no persistent states : Master polls chunkservers at startup
+  - master can restart and recover chunks from chunkservers
+  - Note that the hierarchical file namespace is kept on durable storage in the master

 # Assumptions
 - An update operation can be done if and only if the primary and secondary servers both are alive for the file
+- You cannot create a file with same name if it is already present in the GFS
+- No master replication

 # How to run the code
 - run the bash file precompile.sh
 - run the master server by running python3 master.py
 - run atleast 3 chunkservers by running python3 chunkserver.py <port_number>
 - run client by python3 client.py <file_name> <operation>
 - operations that can be run in the client are read, write.

 ## GFS Architecture
 ### Single master multiple chunkservers , accessed by many clients.
 ### File
 - divided into fixed-size chunks
 - labelled with 64-bit unique global IDs(called handles)
 - stored at chunk servers
-- 3-way replicated across chunk servers
+- 3-way replicated across chunk servers (w/o dynamic replication)
-- master keeps track of metadata (e.g., which chunks belong to which files)
+- master keeps track of metadata (e.g., which chunks belong to which files, which chunks belongs to which chunkserver(both primary and secondary chunkserver))

 ## GFS Basic Functioning